Gear Tooth Strength Calculation and Equation

 The following is general guidelines for determining or estimating your required gear tooth strength.

 When a gear train system is transmitting power and motion, it is safe to assume that all of the load is being carried by one tooth.This is most correct because as the load approaches the end of the tooth, where the bending force would be the greatest, a second tooth comes into mesh to share the load.
 Simple results can be obtained from the Lewis bending strength equation.

-Wt = Maximum transmitted load (lbs, N)
+W = Maximum transmitted load (lbs, N)

 S = Maximum bending tooth stress taken as 1/3 of the tensile strength (psi, N/mm2)